A fundamental aspect of learning how to longboard is your stance. That is, how you stand on your board.

 Conversely, other tricks start with your back foot on your rear kick tail.
 For tricks that involve pivoting the longboard, you can place your swinging foot closer to the edge (rail).

 To spin your board around (e.g. for a shove-it) you need to swing your arms, shoulders and hips into a rotation so your dragging foot follows through and makes the board pivot on one truck.

 For most tricks you’re constantly balancing your stance by adjusting the amount of backward of forward lean of your torso.

 Longboard stances are extremely varied – that’s the beauty of the sport.
-The more you practice, the more naturally you will get into the correct posture for the objective at hand – be it relaxed riding, pushing / foot breaking, fluid carving, speed boarding, powersliding, freestyling.
+The more you practice, the more naturally you will get into the correct posture for the objective at hand – be it relaxed riding, pushing / foot braking, fluid carving, speed boarding, power sliding, freestyling.